 Welcome to my Website!

 Thank you for visiting me here.
-Please browse through the pages and have a read about the background and inspirations for my novels-the first three set around an abandoned apartment in Paris- Paris Time Capsule, The House by the Lake and From a Paris Balcony, and my fourth and fifth novels based around artists- Secret Shores and The Things We Don’t Say.
+Please browse through the pages and have a read about the background and inspirations for my novels-the first three set around an abandoned apartment in Paris- Paris Time Capsule, The House by the Lake and From a Paris Balcony, and my fourth and fifth novels based around the nature and lives of twentieth century artists- Secret Shores and The Things We Don’t Say.

 Each book has been a fascinating journey for me… the first three books are inspired by the true story of Belle Epoque courtesan Marthe de Florian’s abandoned apartment in Paris.
 Marthe’s apartment was rediscovered in 2010 after the death of her granddaughter in the South of France.
 The stunning old apartment was a ghostly treasure trove, resplendent with gifts that the courtesan Marthe received from her gentlemen admirers during the heady 1890s in Paris.
 The apartment hadn’t been touched since Marthe’s granddaughter fled Paris on the eve of the Nazi invasion in 1940.
 I wanted to know why someone would abandon their home, never go back, and never talk about it…that’s the mystery in Paris Time Capsule.

-In The House By the Lake, I wanted to delve further into my character Isabelle de Florian’s story, and her love affair with Max, a young German man who is deeply conflicted when Hitler takes over Germany, and whose story unfolds along with Isabelle’s throughout the book, while Anna, a young woman from San Francisco, sets out to discover the truth behind her grandfather, Max’s German past.
+In The House By the Lake, I wanted to delve further into my character Isabelle de Florian’s story, and her love affair with Max, a young German man who is deeply conflicted when Hitler takes over Germany, and whose story unfolds along with Isabelle’s throughout the book, while Anna, a young woman from San Francisco, sets out to discover the truth behind her grandfather, Max’s German past in a gorgeous old Schloss that wound up being in the former East Germany.
 As for From a Paris Balcony, we visit Marthe de Florian in 1890s Paris along with Sarah, a Boston art curator who wants to discover the truth behind her ancestor’s death at a party in Paris during the Belle Epoque- when she finds links with Marthe de Florian and her ancestor, Sarah is intrigued.
 She stays in Marthe’s now renovated apartment, but must share it with an artist, Laurent Charpentier while she uncovers the truth.

-I hope you enjoy travelling with and journeying with all my friends!
+I hope you enjoy journeying with my characters as much as I love writing my books.